puppetlabs/puppet-docs/source/pe/3.3/install_agents.markdown

 #### Using the PE Agent Package Installation Script

+>**Note**: The `<master hostname>` portion of the installer script--as provided in the following examples--refers to the FQDN of the puppet master.
+In a monolithic install, this is the same node on which you installed the puppet master, console, and PuppetDB components; in a split install, this is the node you assigned to the puppet master component.
+Note that if you've already logged into the console, you can find the exact script with the correct master hostname for your installation by clicking on **node requests** in the top right-hand corner of the console.
+(You do not need to have pending node requests to click.)

+**Scenario 1**: The OS/architecture of the Puppet master and the agent node are the same.

+Simply SSH into the node where you want to install the PE agent, and run `curl -k https://<master hostname>:8140/packages/current/install.bash | sudo bash`.

+The script will install the PE agent packages on the agent node, create a basic `puppet.conf`, and kick off a puppet run.

+**Scenario 2**: The OS/architecture of the Puppet master and the agent node are different.

 As an example, if your master is on a node running EL6 and you want to add an agent node running Debian 6 on AMD64 hardware:

 1. Use the console to add the `pe_repo::platform::debian_6_amd64` class.

-   If needed, refer to instructions on [classifing the master](./console_classes_groups.html#classes).
+   a.
+From the sidebar of the console, click **Add Classes**.

+   b.
+From the **Available Classes** page, in the list of classes, locate `pe_repo::platform::debian_6_amd64`, and select it.

+   c.
+Click __Add selected classes__.

+   d.
+Navigate to the node page for your puppet master.

+   e.
+Click __Edit__ and begin typing "`pe_repo::platform::debian_6_amd64`" in the __Classes__ field; you can select the class from the list of autocomplete suggestions.

+   f.
+Click __Update__.

-2. To create a new repo containing the agent packages, use live management to kick off a puppet run.
+2. To create the new repo containing the agent packages, use live management to kick off a puppet run.

+   a.
+Navigate to the live management page, and select the __Control Puppet__ tab.

+   b.
+Click the __runonce__ action and then __Run__ to trigger a puppet run

    The new repo is created in `/opt/puppet/packages/public`.
 It will be called `puppet-enterprise-3.3.0-debian-6-amd64-agent`.